|

 Worried about common Morocco tourist scams as a solo traveller?
 This article is all about understanding what they are and how to avoid them.

-I genuinely love Morocco and have had so many incredible experiences in the country, many of which have revealed the best of humankind.
 Whether it’s travelling solo in remote regions, chatting with the grocer at my local store or asking for direction when I’m completely lost, the Moroccan people have shown me genuine kindness and incredible hospitality.

-But I’m also aware that not everyone comes away with the same impression of the country, particularly if they’ve been the victim of Morocco tourist scams.
-Reddit is full of travellers recounting stories of being hassled and ripped off, which have (understandably) left a bad taste in their mouth.
+But I’m also aware that not everyone comes away with the same impression of the country.
+This is particularly true if they’ve been the victim of Morocco tourist scams.

-Based on these experiences, many don’t want to return to Morocco and they discourage others from travelling solo there too.
-I find this incredibly sad because the overwhelming majority of Moroccan people I have encountered over the last decade have been honest and warm, and many have gone out of their way to ensure my impression of their country is a positive one.
+I find this incredibly sad, because the overwhelming majority of Moroccan people I have encountered over the last decade have been honest and warm.
+In fact, many have gone out of their way to ensure my impression of their country is a positive one.

 I’m not here to tell you that these Moroccan scams aren’t real, because they are.
 But just because they have happened to others, it doesn’t mean they will happen to you.
 In fact, there are easy ways to avoid almost all of the most common Morocco tourist scams, provided you are aware of them in the first place.